Page title

 were to try to do the same thing, but with Go (i.e. replacing --typescript-out

-), you’ll get this error:
+with --go-out), you’ll get this error:

 error: The following required arguments were not provided: